-Symptoms can range vastly in severity: whereas one strain of the virus might only result in a bit of sneezing and a runny nose, another can lead to life-threatening complications.
+Symptoms can range vastly in severity: while one strain of the virus might only result in a bit of sneezing and a runny nose, another can lead to life-threatening complications.

-However mild or serious the signs, don’t take a risk.
-As soon as you spot cat flu symptoms, take your pet to see the vet.
+However mild or serious the signs, don’t take the risk.
+As soon as you spot the symptoms of cat flu, take your pet to see the vet.

-The only way to help prevent contamination is to clean your cat’s everyday items regularly and to keep infected pets away from others.
+The only way to help prevent contamination is to clean your cat’s everyday items regularly and to keep infected pets away from other animals.